 If your panels produce more energy than you use in your home, you’ll have what we in the biz like to call surplus generation.
 This excess energy is sent back to the grid and is used by other homes in your community.
-This surplus generation amount up to monthly usage will appear on your Rhythm bill as buyback credits.
+This surplus generation will appear on your Rhythm bill as Solar Buyback credits.

 1. Solar panels produce electricity from the sun’s rays.

 2. Your solar panel production goes from your solar panels to your electricity meter.
 Your home uses what it needs.
 This is called self-consumption.

 3. If there’s extra energy, it goes to the grid, and with Rhythm’s Solar Buyback, it earns you Solar Buyback Credits.

 So, when solar panel production hits your electricity meter, it can go 1 of 2 places - to your home as self-consumption or if there is surplus, to the grid as Solar Buyback Credits.

 4. Save money by using those credits towards future bills.

 This is a form that is filled out by you with your transmission and distribution provider [TDSP] (CenterPoint, Oncor, AEP, TNMP) and allows you to sell back any excess energy to a retail electric provider.
 IMPORTANT: If it’s not on file when enrolling with Rhythm, you will not receive any solar credits until interconnection is completed by the TDSP.